 And if you’re considering dropping your car insurance because you’re driving less or not at all then reconsider.
 Before you do anything, read our reasons why it’s important to stay insured.

 Want to keep learning how to avoid COVID-19 and stay in touch with news updates?
 Check out this great ABC podcast, which is updated daily: Coronacast.
 The ABC is also posting news updates here, as is news.com.au here.
-Also, the Department of Health appears to be updating this ‘confirmed cases and statuses’ page fairly regularly.
+Also, the Department of Health is updating this ‘confirmed cases and statuses’ page fairly regularly.

 *Disclaimer: this information was accurate at 4 May 2020, however it is checked regularly.
 Please refer to the WHO website here for the latest accurate information.